-Rachel concentrates her practice on advising domestic and international clients on issues related to the regulation of the maritime and aviation industries.
-Additionally, she advises clients from a number of industries on antitrust and other government regulatory matters, including government investigations, foreign investment, mergers and acquisitions, federal grant applications, and general government contracting matters.
+Rachel concentrates her practice on advising domestic and international clients on issues related to the regulation of the maritime industry.
+Additionally, she advises clients from a number of industries on antitrust and other government regulatory matters, including government investigations, foreign investment, mergers and acquisitions, federal grant applications, trade export regulations, and general government contracting matters.

-Rachel’s maritime work includes representing clients before the Federal Maritime Commission (FMC) in connection with regulatory requirements, adjudicatory proceedings, and fact-finding investigations.
-Her maritime work further includes counseling on compliance with FMC regulatory requirements.
+Rachel’s maritime work includes representing clients before the Federal Maritime Commission (FMC) and D.C.
+Circuit in connection with regulatory requirements, adjudicatory proceedings, compliance with the administrative procedure act, and fact-finding investigations.
+Her maritime work further includes counseling on compliance with FMC regulatory requirements and industry competition requirements.
 Rachel also has a range of maritime transactional experience, including assisting with the due diligence of private equity investments in the shipping industry, and assisting with the transfer, sale, and reflagging of vessels.

 In Rachel’s broader government counseling practice, she provides comprehensive government contracting assistance, including working with clients in responding to bid protests at the federal, state, and local levels, and counseling clients on applying for federal procurement opportunities and maintaining compliance with federal government contracts.
+Rachel’s experience includes counseling clients on compliance with Service Contract Act (SCA), Davis-Bacon Act (DBA) and Inflation Reduction Act (IRA) requirements.
+Rachel routinely advises clients on compliance with the Federal Acquisition Regulation, Defense Federal Acquisition Regulation Supplement, and other state or local regulatory contract requirements.
 She also counsels both domestic and international clients throughout the Committee on Foreign Investment in the United States’s (CFIUS) pre-filing and filing review process.

 Rachel earned her law degree from The Georgetown University Law Center.
 While in law school, Rachel was senior print editor of The Georgetown Environmental Law Review, a fellow with the Washington Legal Clinic, an intern for the Office of the State Superintendent of Education, General Counsel, and co-chair of Homecourt, a student group that organizes the yearly flagship fundraiser for the Washington Legal Clinic for the Homeless.
 For her efforts to improve her community, Rachel was awarded the Dean's Certificate for Outstanding Service to the Georgetown Law Community.